MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/setup-project.md

     3. Create other markdown pages (optional).
         - Use placeholder content if you want to move on and then come back to expand them.
         - If you have any existing markdown docs, these will work too.
-2. Setup config.
+2. Set up config.
-    1. Create `mkdocs.yml` at project root.
+    1. Create `mkdocs.yml` at the project root.
-    2. Setup a navbar there.
+    2. Set up a navbar there.
     3. Choose a theme.
 3. Create a favicon (optional).
     - It will be picked up at this path: `docs/img/favicon.ico`.